 We continued to engage frequently with our suppliers due Within all our business segments, a key focus remains on ensuring fair, ethical and sustainable global supply chain practices.
 We are working hard to map the respective supply chains according to the priorities and maturity of each business segment.
 TFG Africa has commenced this and is focussing on tier 1 and tier 2 suppliers in South Africa.
 TFG London fully mapped tier 1 and tier 2 suppliers and aim to map up to tier 5 suppliers.
-TFG Australia has fully modern slavery risks in its supply chain and operations while TFG London continued its partnership with Anti-Slavery International.
-Risk assessments and training will be with a greater number of suppliers on matters such as compliance and ethics.
+TFG Australia has fully while TFG London continued its partnership with Anti-Slavery International.
+Risk assessments and training will be part of TFG Africa's local manufacturing expansion strategy, engagement with suppliers continues as we collaborate with a greater number of suppliers on matters such as compliance and ethics.